 When you finally see the light and have a new identity, you will probably need to make some adjustments to your life.
 A butterfly has a new purpose in life.
 It can’t live like a caterpillar anymore.
 You might have to change your career, your relationships, your lifestyle and etc somewhat.

-After emerging from my Dark Night, I was given the new identity as a writer.
+After emerging from my Dark Night, I was given a new identity as a writer.
 Even though I had been writing quite a bit before the Dark Night, it was only then that I have a clearer direction in my writing and become more committed to it.
 Also, after my Dark Night, peace and self-compassion have been my top priorities.
 So I have to let go of relationships that are drama-inducing and don’t align with the next stage of my growth.

 Your world after the Dark Night of the Soul is going to be flipped upside down.
 Everything is wiped clean and you start afresh on a clean slate.
 You will see things with new eyes.
 People around you might not get you anymore.
 But that’s okay.
 There is no need to explain to them, argue with them, or get them to understand.
 They will get used to the new “you” or they will leave you alone eventually.